RichKMLS/Bing-Chat-and-Compose-Tab-Modifier/README.md

 - Opening the Developer Console
 - Running JavaScript in the Developer Console to modify the behavior of the tabs
 - Closing the Developer Console

+Dedicated to the ~3 people on this planet who use edge dev browser in a virtual machine for the single purpose of accessing Bing AI.

 todo:
 - linux version using firejail